 Three weeks after I left Nepal, I suspect part of me is still there and forever will be.
 I find myself frequently craving a plate of dal bhat or a hot cup of masala chai.
 If I put my mind to it, I can smell the burning of incense in the morning air and hear the clanging of bells attached to lumbering yaks.
 Most of all, I wish everyone was as warm-hearted and kind as my new Nepalese friends.
 Sorting through the 3,000 images I captured during my visit, I can’t find one that I could pair to the headline: Nepal is in Ruins.

-The April quake marked a dark time for Nepal, and the scars from it will be slowly healed.
+The April quake marked a dark time for Nepal, and the scars from it will be slow to heal.
 Many areas of the country hardest hit are still rebuilding and will be for years to come.
 Despite the challenges brought on by this difficult year, we found an abundance of optimism.
 At Camp Hope in Kathmandu, an improvised tent city built to house people displaced by the destruction of their village, the families within were simply happy to be together.
 They welcomed us into their shelters, proud of what they had managed to scratch together.
 Confident they would rebuild and return to their village in the hills, their collective positivity was inspiring.

 It is impossible to escape the shadow cast by April’s catastrophe.
 The fuel crisis and the conflict with India are still gripping the nation, although that particular situation is improving.
 Nepal has a handful of resources they can draw upon to expedite their recovery, and tourism is one of the most critical.
 As we had come to witness first hand, despite the headlines and setbacks, the tourism industry is alive and well.
 Nepal is indeed, open for business and I for one, will return.